murphye/cheap-gke-cluster/README.md

 ## Frequently Asked Questions

+1. *Is this GKE cluster, given the drawbacks of Spot VM nodes, really all that useful?*

+    Absolutely, it's useful.
+This is a real GKE cluster with 3 nodes, 6 cores, and 24 GB of RAM running at minimal cost.
+This is great for people learning Kubernetes that need to run non-trivial workloads to better understand how to use Kubernetes in a real, production, cloud environment, without the high cost and surprise, hidden charges.

-1. *How long do the Spot VM nodes run?*
+2. *How long do the Spot VM nodes run?*

     The longest period of time that I have seen is 23 days in `us-west4`.
 Most typically will run for several days.

-2. *Will only one Spot VM node be replaced at a time?*
+3. *Will only one Spot VM node be replaced at a time?*

-    There is no guaranteee when nodes or how many of the nodes will be replaced.
+    There is no guarantee when nodes or how many of the nodes will be replaced.
 Here is an example where 2 of the 3 nodes were replaced at the same time, as they both have the same age.
 Unfortunately, if your application workload only resided on those 2 nodes, it would have been temporarily offline until new pods spun up to replace them.

 ```
 NAME                                        STATUS   ROLES    AGE     VERSION